gmk-santhoshkumar/README.md/README.md

 # Hi there, I'm Santhosh Kumar Gottimukkala 👋

 ## 🚀 Professional Tagline
-An innovative and detail-oriented Software Engineer with 4+ years of experience designing scalable backend architectures, microservices, and automated data systems utilizing Java and Go Lang.
+An innovative and detail-oriented Software Engineer with 4+ years of experience designing scalable backend architectures, microservices, and automated data systems utilizing Java Spring Boot and Microservices.

 ---